Skip to content

 • All behavior components that affect gameplay (fuse ignition, launch, explosion) must run correctly on both the server and clients.

-• State changes must originate on the server.
+• Gameplay state must originate on the server.
 Read NetworkVariable values on clients; write them only from the server.

 Version Control